Harshal4598/Optimizing-Mixed-Effect-Models-for-Improved-Performance-and-Interpretability/LOG.md

 - TODO
     - [ ] Simulate for Random Intercept and Slopes
-    - [ ] Start with effective group finding approach for Intercepts only.
+    - [ ] Start with effective group finding approach
     - [ ] Abstract